-You can email This email address is being protected from spambots.
+- You can email This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-If you'd like more information you have two options:
+- If you'd like more information:

 - Watch the 18 minute GoToWebinar recording of the program overview and a demonstration of the portal and reports (fill in your name and email and it will open the video link; you're not signing up for anything)